dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 bombers with their nose-mounted cameras before they are spotted themselves.
 They approach nervously, all too aware that there’s an SA-20 lurking out there somewhere, until they finally resolve their targets.
-They're not bombers at all!
+They're not bombers at all\!
 It's a tight wagon-wheel of Su-27s, orbiting the Murmansk airbases.
 This is a bit of a conundrum.
 I'm outnumbered, they have better long-range missiles than I do, they're fuel-rich over their airbases, and I know there's at least one SA-20 and SA-10 in the region.
 Charging in is out of the question.

 What are they doing?
 They're awfully close-in for an effective CAP.
 Could they be waiting to escort some bombers I haven't spotted yet?
 Were